11 Worst Things to Do to Someone With PTSD

 Post-Traumatic Stress Disorder (PTSD) is a serious mental health condition that can develop after a person experiences or witnesses a traumatic event.
 This could include situations like a serious car accident, natural disasters, terrorist acts, war, domestic violence, mass shootings, the unexpected death of someone you love, or violent personal assaults.

 People with PTSD may relive the trauma through distressing dreams and flashbacks and may experience feelings of isolation, irritability, and guilt.
-For someone with PTSD, nightmares also cause difficulty sleeping, which leads to lower energy and losing interest in activities they once enjoyed.
+For someone with PTSD, nightmares also cause difficulty sleeping, which leads to lower energy and a loss of interest in activities they once enjoyed.

 PTSD Symptoms

 Understanding the symptoms of PTSD is the key to recognizing why certain actions or words can be harmful and how a traumatic incident can cause someone to develop debilitating symptoms of PTSD.
+For many, especially women, understanding PTSD symptoms in women can shed light on the unique ways trauma manifests and help guide more effective paths to healing.
 The symptoms are typically grouped into four categories:

 Worst Thing To Do To Someone with PTSD